-In addition to being home of great companies, we truly are a full service community.
-Among are many assets is the Ford Idaho Center and Horse park, one of the largest indoor arenas in the state with a horse park that attracts dozens of regional and National horse shows.
+In addition to being home of great companies, we are a full service community.
+Among our many assets is the Ford Idaho Center and Horse park, one of the largest indoor arenas in Idaho with a horse park that attracts regional and National horse shows.
 There are many opportunities for entertainment and cultural attractions throughout our community.
-As a City, we are proud of our continuous investments in our parks, pathways, and our Downtown.
+As a City, we are proud of our continuous investments in our parks, pathways, and Downtown.

 Nampa's family-friendly community has a distinct cultural heritage.
 From its early days people relied on family members, neighbors and churches to see them through the ups and downs of the agricultural economy.
 That cultural heritage embraces an attitude that no one is irrelevant.
 Nampa's can-do spirit comes from the strength we get from a supportive family, community and a mutual respect for individual liberty and hard work.